-Gary J. Leppla, a native of Cleveland, Ohio and graduate of The Ohio State University College of Law, has practiced law in Dayton, Ohio since 1978.
+Gary J. Leppla, a native of Cleveland, Ohio has practiced law in Dayton, Ohio since 1978.
 He is admitted to practice in the State of Ohio (1978), and various federal courts, including the United States Supreme Court, and is also licensed to practice law in the State of Florida (1990).

 Mr. Leppla is a Board Certified Civil Trial Lawyer, as recognized by the Ohio Supreme Court and certified by the National Board of Trial Advocacy.
 He has been recognized by his peers with an AV rating in Martindale-Hubbell and is designated as a “Super Lawyer” by the Super Lawyers peer review publication.

 Practice areas: Civil Litigation; Commercial Litigation; Medical Malpractice; Personal Injury; Land Use; Probate; Ethics.

 Admitted: 1978 Ohio and U.S. District Court, Southern District of Ohio; 1985 U.S. District Court, Northern District of Ohio; 1986 U.S. Supreme Court; 1989; 1990 U.S. Court of Appeals, Sixth Circuit; 1990 Florida Bar; 1984 U.S. District Court, District of Arizona.

 College: The Ohio State University, B.A.
 (Phi Beta Kappa)